windnode/WindNODE_ABW/docs/scenarios.rst

 Power-to-heat
 ^^^^^^^^^^^^^

 The inherent thermal storage capacity induced by pipes in decentral heating systems is assumed with 20 l/kW of installed heat pump power according to suggestions by the manufacturer Viessmann :cite:`viessmann2011`.

 .. include:: pth_scenarios.rst

+Autarky
+^^^^^^^

+With the scenario dimension autarkic supply, it is investigated how region's energy demand can be supplied under constrained imports of electricity.
+Autarky on annual balance of 80 % and 90 % is analyzed based in the in-depth investigation of regional autarky in RES based electricity supply by :cite:`moeller2020`.

+.. include:: autarky_scenarios.rst